-Collecting Your Information
+SECTION 3: Collecting Your Information

 We typically collect your name, address, age, and other relevant information.
 We may also collect information about any business you have with us, our affiliates, or other companies.
-Our affiliates include life, car, and home insurers.
-They also include a bank, a legal plans company, and securities broker-dealers.
+Our affiliates include life insurers, a legal plans company and a securities broker-dealer.
 In the future, we may also have affiliates in other businesses.

-How We Get Your Information
+SECTION 4: How We Get Your Information